 Driveshaft drain: 10-12 MAXIMUM foot-pounds

-4 Driveshaft U-joint bolts, non-Paralever models: 29 foot pounds, NO lockwashers, and use
+4 Driveshaft U-joint bolts, non-Paralever models: 29 foot pounds, NO lockwashers.
+Use

-Loctite BLUE on clean and dry threads.
-If you have the lock-washers, get rid of them, and use the
+Loctite BLUE on clean & dry threads.
+If you have lock-washers, get rid of them, & use the very

-very slightly shorter later bolts.
-Early models like the /5 were specified at 18 foot-pounds,
+slightly shorter later bolts.
+Early models like the /5 were specified at 18 foot-pounds, that was

-that was the longer bolts with the split lock-washers.
-I feel NO bike should have those long bolts
+with the longer bolts with split lock-washers.
+NO bike should have those long bolts & those

-and those lock-washers, the 18 foot-pounds is listed here as a courtesy.
-If one of those
+lock-washers, the 18 foot-pounds is listed here as a courtesy.
+If one of those old lock-washers

-back side of the transmission.
-If your BMW dealer insists that BMW has gone back to using
+the transmission.
+If your BMW dealer insists that BMW has gone back to using lock-washers,

-lock-washers, ignore that advice, and use the shorter, later, bolts!!!!
+ignore that advice; use the shorter, later, bolts!!!!
 Do NOT use substitute bolts!
+Do NOT use

 Driveshaft coupling nut (bell gear): 180 foot-pounds is the maximum and probably 150 is OK.

-the tightening direction, leaving at 7.5 (9 max) foot-pounds.
+the tightening direction, leaving them at 7.5 (9 max) foot-pounds.

 Swing arm adjuster 27 mm (or 1-1/16") lock nuts (STEEL nuts): 72-77 foot-pounds.
 Use a